deepakricky/learning/README.md

 There are many built-in exceptions which are raised in python when something goes wrong.
 Exception in python can be handled using a try statement.
 The code that handles the exception is written in the except clause.

+LAMBDA FUNCTIONS:

+Function created using an expression using ‘lambda’ keyword.
+Syntax: lambda arguments:expressions